sheriffhoodie/bandom/README.md

 ![create gif](app/assets/images/create-album2.gif)

 - Using a form on the "add music" page, users can create their own albums and add them to the Bandom index for all users to enjoy streaming and downloading.
-The album creation requires a title, genre, description, release year and at least one track, and has an optional album artwork uploading section.
-Users also have the option to delete their own albums using a button found on each of their album's respective show pages.
+The album creation form requires a title, genre, description, release year, at least one track, and has an optional album artwork uploading section.
+The form contains custom error handling and alert messages for incorrect file types and missing parameters.
+After creation, users have the option to delete their own albums using a button found on each of their album's respective show pages.

 ### 4. Search Bar